artainmo/web-development/back-front-end/javascript/README.md

 let keyword declares variable solely in block scope, block scope can be an if statement scope for example.<br>
 const keyword creates constant variables, meaning their value cannot change, available in block scope only.

-The typeof keyword returns in string format the type name of following.
+The typeof keyword returns in string format the type name of following variable.

 ### CONDITIONS
 if statement executes code in following block(code between {}) if its statement is true.<br>